AidanTilgner/AidanTilgner/README.md

 I write about software over on Substack, at [Software and Synapses](https://softwareandsynapses.substack.com/).

 ## Hey there! 👋
 You there!
-Yeah you!

 I hope you're having a great day!

-In case you're not, click this button:
+In case you're not, here's a great cat video:

 <a href="https://youtu.be/SLEBlJ9DTAI">
   <img src="https://www.aidantilgner.dev/assets/images/github/fun-stuff/happiness-button.svg" />
 </a>

-## Me I guess
+## About me
 I build stuff, and I have a lot of fun doing it.
 You can learn more on [my website](https://www.aidantilgner.dev/projects) if you want.
 Some recent things I've built are:

 <table>